Kochi Metro

-The Kochi Metro is a rapid transit system serving the city of Kochi in Kerala, India.
-It was opened to the public within four years of starting construction, making it one of the fastest completed metro projects in India.
-The Kochi metro project is the first metro system in the country which connects rail, road and water transport facilities.
-It is also the first metro rail system in India to be operated using the Communication-Based Train Control (CBTC) signalling system, which requires minimum human intervention.
+The Kochi Metro is a rapid transit system serving the city of Kochi and the Kochi Metropolitan Region in Kerala, India.
+It is the first metro rail system in the country to be operated using the Communication-Based Train Control (CBTC) signalling system, which requires minimum human intervention.
 The Kochi Water Metro is integrated with the Kochi Metro, which also serves as a feeder service to the suburbs along the rivers where transport accessibility is limited.

+Kochi metro was constructed by Delhi Metro Rail Corporation.
+It is being constructed in three phases.
+The first phase of the project was completed within four years after the beginning of construction making it one of the fastest completed metro projects in India.
+The second phase called the Pink Line is currently under construction and the proposed third phase extending to Angamaly via the Cochin International Airport is under early development stage.